Parlement

 Under the French Ancien Régime, a parlement ([paʁləmɑ̃]) was a provincial appellate court of the Kingdom of France.
-In 1789, France had 13 parlements, the oldest and most important of which was the Parlement of Paris.
-While both the modern French term parlement (for the legislature) and the English word parliament derive from this French term, the Ancien Régime parlements were not legislative bodies and the modern and ancient terminology are not interchangeable.
+In 1789, France had 13 parlements, the original and most important of which was the Parlement of Paris.
+Though both the modern French term parlement (for the legislature) and the English word "parliament" derive from this French term, the Ancien Régime parlements were not legislative bodies and the modern and ancient terminology are not interchangeable.

 History

 Parlements were judicial organizations consisting of a dozen or more appellate judges, or about 1,100 judges nationwide.
 They were the courts of final appeal of the judicial system, and typically wielded power over a wide range of subjects, particularly taxation.
 Laws and edicts issued by the Crown were not official in their respective jurisdictions until the parlements gave their assent by publishing them.

 The members of the parlements were aristocrats, called nobles of the robe, who had bought or inherited their offices, and were independent of the King.

 Sovereign councils (conseils souverains) with analogous attributes, more rarely called high councils (conseils supérieurs) or in one instance sovereign court (cour souveraine), were created in new territories (notably in New France).
 Some of these were eventually replaced by parlements (e.g. the Sovereign Council of Navarre and Béarn and the Sovereign Court of Lorraine and Barrois).
 As noted by James Stephen: